operator-framework/olm-docs/content/en/docs/Reference/declarative-config.md

 Declarative Configs are stored in an arbitrary directory hierarchy, which enables index composition.
 If I have two separate DC directories, `indexA` and `indexB`, I can make a new combined index by making a new directory `indexC` and copying `indexA` and `indexB` into it.

 This composability enables decentralized indexes.
 The format permits operator authors to maintain operator-specific indexes and index maintainers to trivially build an index composed of individual operator indexes.

+> NOTE: Duplicate packages and duplicate bundles within a package are not permitted.
+The `opm validate` command will return an error if any duplicates are found.

 One of the major benefits is that those who are most familiar with an operator, its dependencies, and its upgrade compatibility (i.e. the operator authors) are able to maintain their own operator-specific index and have direct control over its contents.
 DC moves the task of building and maintaining indexes more towards operator authors, thus giving composite index maintainers more time to build value around their compositions.